 - secondary prevention trials in high risk populations such as those with diabetes, indigenous groups, and those with proteinuria;

-- trials in patients with end-stage kidney disease, in particular the renal dialysis and renal transplant populations;
+- trials in patients with end-stage kidney disease, in particular the kidney dialysis and kidney transplant populations;

-- trials in patients with acute renal failure.
+- trials in patients with acute kidney failure.